tmarrs/json-at-work-examples/chapter-4/Maven-Project-Setup.md

 Test Project Setup with Maven
 =============================
-Here's how to create the `java-json` project with Maven.
+Here's how to create the `speakers-test-mvn` project with Maven.

 ## Contents
 - [Testing and Compiling](#testing-and-compiling)